 Distracted driving is one of the most dangerous causes of motor vehicle accidents facing innocent Georgia drivers every day.
-In fact, the National Highway Traffic Safety Administration (NHTSA) reports that 2,841 people lost their lives in distracted driving accidents in 2018 across the U.S.

 Not only does distracted driving affect those behind the wheel, but many of those who lost their lives are innocent passengers or pedestrians who happened to fall victim to these acts of negligence.
 According to the Georgia Governor’s Office of Highway Safety, cell phone and mobile device distraction is a major cause of pedestrian fatalities each year.
 That does not even include the countless motorists injured by distracted drivers.